andrescosta/jobico-cloud/README.md

 - [k8s_gateway](https://github.com/ori-edge/k8s_gateway): This component acts as a single external DNS interface into the cluster.
 It supports Ingress, Service of type LoadBalancer and resources from the Gateway API project.
 - [Metallb](https://metallb.universe.tf/): A network load balancer implementation.
 The pool of IP address can be configured here: /addons/core/metallb
 - [NFS](https://github.com/kubernetes-csi/csi-driver-nfs): This driver allows Kubernetes to access NFS server on Linux node.
 - [Traefik](https://traefik.io/traefik/): The Traefik Kubernetes Ingress provider is a Kubernetes Ingress controller.
 It manages access to cluster services by supporting the Ingress specification.
+The dashboard is accessible here: [https://ingress.jobico.org/dashboard](https://ingress.jobico.org/dashboard/#/)
 - [Metrics](https://github.com/kubernetes-sigs/metrics-server): It collects resource metrics from Kubelets and exposes them in Kubernetes apiserver through Metrics API for use by Horizontal Pod Autoscaler and Vertical Pod Autoscaler.
 It can also be accessed by kubectl top.
 - [Distribution Registry](https://distribution.github.io/distribution/): It is a server side application that stores and lets you distribute container images and other content.
 - [Observability](https://github.com/prometheus-operator/kube-prometheus): It installs and integrates the following services: